More about: One World Observatory in New York Tickets and Tours

 - What if the weather is bad: I recommend that you buy tickets to One World Observatory a week or two before your trip to New York, when you can check the weather and choose the best day.
 Needless to say, if you go up to the skyscraper on a clear day you will have spectacular views of New York and if you go up on a rainy day, the good thing is that the observation deck is covered, which is also an advantage if you go during a very hot or very cold season.

-- If you're looking for flexibility: Note that if you've just made up your mind about the time, you can book flexi-time tickets for One World Observatory.
+- Looking for flexibility: Note that if you're stuck for time, you can book flexi-time tickets for One World Observatory.

 Another way to see the sights: the helicopter tour

-And if climbing a skyscraper doesn't really appeal to you, but you want to enjoy the views of New York from above, you have other options such as taking a helicopter tour of Manhattan or visiting one of the city's many rooftop bars.
+And if climbing a skyscraper doesn't really appeal to you, but you want to enjoy the views of New York from above, you have other options such as taking a helicopter tour of Manhattan or visiting one of the many rooftop bars in the city.
 But in my opinion, climbing a skyscraper is a breathtaking experience not to be missed, especially on your first time in New York.

 Where to eat near the One World Observatory?